-I have completed almost every VA Momentum run (including 3 Growler team relays with my team "The Sparklemuffins") and two half-marathons!
-I just signed up for my first marathon this Fall, and my training will start right after the Valley 4th Run.
+I have completed almost every VA Momentum run (including 3 Growler team relays with my team "The Sparklemuffins"), two half-marathons, a full marathon, and I've just started dipping my toes into trail running.

 This past VA Momentum Turkey Trot is probably my most recent and powerful running moments.
 I just remember thinking, okay- I’m going to go for speed with this one (keep in mind, “speed” is not my typical motive).
 With a chill in the air, and my legs ready to work I took off!
 As I pushed my limits, I found that the best discovery for me that day, was that many of the “limits” I thought were waiting to hold me back- were just barriers I had fabricated in my own mind.
 My training and my focus broke them and it is still one of the fastest and most rewarding runs that I’ve taken on!